-A Sewer Backup: Everything you need to know about this phenomenon and its prevention
+Sewer backup: Everything you need to know about this phenomenon and how to prevent it

-The reasons behind sewer backups
+The reasons behind sewer backup

 Pipes and drains: The first affected by the backup